GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/commands/index.md

 ## Scope

-By default, Commands are scoped to the Chrome browser.
-This means that when the browser does not have focus, Command shortcuts are inactive.
-Beginning in Chrome 35, extension developers can optionally mark a Command as "global".
-Global Commands also work while Chrome *does not* have focus.
+By default, commands are scoped to the Chrome browser.
+This means that when the browser does not have focus, command shortcuts are inactive.
+Beginning in Chrome 35, extension developers can optionally mark a command as "global".
+Global commands also work while Chrome *does not* have focus.

 {% Aside %}

-Chrome OS does not support global Commands.
+Chrome OS does not support global commands.

 {% endAside %}

-Keyboard shortcut suggestions for global Commands are limited to `Ctrl+Shift+[0..9]`.
+Keyboard shortcut suggestions for global commands are limited to `Ctrl+Shift+[0..9]`.
 This is a protective measure to minimize the risk of overriding shortcuts in other applications since if, for example, `Alt+P` were to be allowed as global, the keyboard shortcut for opening a print dialog might not work in other applications.

-End users are free to remap global Commands to their preferred key combination using the UI exposed at `chrome://extensions/shortcuts`.
+End users are free to remap global commands to their preferred key combination using the UI exposed at `chrome://extensions/shortcuts`.

 Example: